EHB-MCT/web2-course-project-back-end-JoachimGautama/README.md

 # Spell Sheet

-An API that keeps track of your spells and spell slots.
+An API that keeps track of your character, spells and spell slots.

 [spellsheet live on Render](https://spellsheet.onrender.com)

-## Up & running (optional) 🏃‍➡️

-Server spins down after a while.
-When down, it takes about a minute to spin back up.

-I recommend checking the status or waking up the server by clicking the live on render link above.

 ## Sources 🗃️